Five Fingers of WebDesign

 "A Handy Guide -- Part III"

-Content
+- Content

-When you set about the task of determining both the percentage of "dynamic" or "changeable content", and also the "change cycle" for the content in a website, please tell yourself the truth.
+"dynamic" or "changeable content", and also the "change cycle" for the content in a website, please tell yourself the truth.
 What truth?
 The truth about how much time you have as well as when you have that time available.
 If you are a weekend webmaster, admit to that truth and set yourself an update schedule that is either weekly, bi-weekly or monthly.
 Don't pretend you are going to make daily updates on a site when you know you can't get to it until Saturday.

 You may want to closely consider how you label content.
 For example, if you are not going to be updating your news very often, you might avoid putting dates on the news articles, or in similar fashion, omit other tags that point a huge finger toward the stale nature of the site's content.